cyrus-hawk/cyrus-hawk.github.io/_projects/reinforcement_learning.md

 game playing, autonomous vehicles, robotics, resource management, and recommendation systems, just to name a few.

-# Cyrus' Implemented Projects for Reinforcement Learning (RL)
+# Reinforcement Learning Projects

-Cyrus has applied his knowledge in the implementation of Reinforcement Learning (RL) in the Gridworld and Pacman environments, as illustrated below.
+I have applied my knowledge in the implementation of Reinforcement Learning (RL) in the Gridworld and Pacman environments, as illustrated below.